 Early Law School Admission Program

-The Early Law School Admission Program at RMU provides high-performing students who desire to go to law school the opportunity to complete three years of undergraduate work at Robert Morris University followed by three years of law school, known as a 3+3 program.
+The Early Law School Admission Program (ELSAP) provides high-performing students who desire to go to law school the opportunity to complete three years of undergraduate work at Robert Morris University followed by three years of law school, known as the 3+3 Law School admission program or ELSAP.
 Earning their law degree one year earlier than in the traditional sequence of four years of college and three years of law school means students can save one year of tuition costs and get a jump on the job market.

-Partner institutions are Penn State Law, Duquesne University School of Law, Drexel University's Thomas R. Kline School of Law, University of Akron School of Law, and University of Pittsburgh Law School.
+Partner institutions are Penn State Dickinson Law, Thomas R. Kline School of Law of Duquesne University, Drexel University Thomas R. Kline School of Law, University of Akron School of Law, and University of Pittsburgh School of Law.

 The program is available to students in the following majors: